LaueOT/laueotx_test/README.md

 Flexible code design enables users to adapt the function to specifics of new problems.

 ## Installation
+Below instructions are meant for Linux/MacOS.
+On Windows we recommend to use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

 We recommend to use miniconda ([Install Instructions](https://docs.conda.io/en/latest/miniconda.html)) to create a virtual environment for your project.
 This virtual environment is used to install all required GPU dependencies.

 To get started, first clone this repository
 ```